viur-framework/webawesome/packages/webawesome/docs/docs/components/combobox.md

 ```

 :::info
-The key principle is that the select component prioritizes user interactions and explicit selections over programmatic changes, ensuring a predictable user experience even with dynamically loaded content.
+The key principle is that the combobox component prioritizes user interactions and explicit selections over programmatic changes, ensuring a predictable user experience even with dynamically loaded content.
 :::